joone-org/SentioNova/curriculum/9798851707100/README.md

 > *Example: \[URL\], keep the consistency of action, expression, clothing, shape and appearance of the photos, super detail --iw 2*

-- Please be aware that the landscape of AI and digital arts is advancing rapidly.
-Therefore, while this book serves as a valuable primer, some information will already be outdated at the time of your reading.
-The purpose of this text is to ignite your interest and guide you on your journey;
-  however, the pursuit of knowledge in this dynamic field extends far beyond its pages.

 <br>

 ---

 This introductory guide to Midjourney is designed for newcomers, and below we present a series of images generated from emoji prompts used with the ChatGPT generator this guide began with.
 Each emoji triggers a unique narrative, which Midjourney then converts into visual representation.
 Bear in mind that AI imaging is more art than science, and results might not align perfectly with initial intentions.
 To observe Midjourney's accuracy, compare these images with their original prompts.
-For further improvement in accuracy, consider referencing the UX Collective articles on Medium.
+For further improvement in accuracy and prompt structure, consider referencing the article [here](https://artificialcorner.com/youre-using-midjourney-wrong-here-s-how-to-create-better-images-than-99-of-midjourney-users-c876fbe7915e), or the comprehensive source of prompt creation tips at [UX Collective](https://medium.com/design-bootcamp/search?q=midjourney).

 <br><br>